-- The number of internal and external inclusions and exclusions; - The number of incidents of reported peer-on-peer abuse, i.e. racism, sexism, sexual harassment and violence, homophobia, bullying (including cyber-bullying); - The number of concerns about radicalisation and extremist behaviour, including online; - The number and SEN/Pupil Premium/EAL status of pupils who have attended visits and who access school clubs; - The number and SEN/Pupil Premium/EAL status of pupils who take positions of responsibility in school; - Attendance figures; and - The number of reported Smoothwall violations (online).
+- The number of internal and external suspensions; - The number of incidents of reported child-on-child abuse, i.e. racism, sexism, sexual harassment and violence, homophobia, bullying (including cyber-bullying); - The number of concerns about radicalisation and extremist behaviour, including online; - The number of Community Awards issued to celebrate contribution to the school community; - The number of pupils participating in extra-curricular activities and events; - The role of college prefects, peer mentors and anti-bullying ambassadors in supporting whole school initiatives and decision-making processes; - The number and SEN/Pupil Premium/EAL status of pupils who have attended visits and who access school clubs; - The number and SEN/Pupil Premium/EAL status of pupils who take positions of responsibility in school; - Attendance figures; and - The number of reported Smoothwall violations (online).